Elaine May: 1950–1957: Stage career and Compass Players

-The Compass Players

 In 1955, May joined a new, off-campus improvisational theater group in Chicago, The Compass Players, becoming one of its charter members.
 The group was founded by Sills and David Shepherd.
 Nichols later joined the group, wherein he resumed his friendship with May.
-At first he was unable to improvise well on stage, but with inspiration from May, they began developing improvised comedy sketches together.
+At first, he was unable to improvise well on stage, but with inspiration from May, they began developing improvised comedy sketches together.
 Nichols remembered this period:

 Actress Geraldine Page recalled they worked together with great efficiency, "like a juggernaut."
 Thanks in part to Nichols and May, the Compass Players became an enormously popular satirical comedy troupe.
 They helped the group devise new stage techniques to adapt the freedom they had during the workshop.

 May became prominent as a member of the Compass's acting group, a quality others in the group observed.
 Bobbi Gordon, an actor, remembers that she was often the center of attention: "The first time I met her was at Compass...
 Elaine was this grande dame of letters.
 With people sitting around her feet, staring up at her, open-mouthed in awe, waiting for 'The Word'."
 A similar impression struck Compass actor Bob Smith:

 As an integral member of their group, May was open to giving novices a chance, including the hiring of a black actor and generally making the group "more democratic".
 And by observing her high level of performance creativity, everyone's work was improved.
 "She was the strongest woman I ever met," adds Compass actor Nancy Ponder.